How Developers Engineer Test Cases: An Observational Study: Related Work

 We did not observe any severe test smells~\cite{meszaros2007xunit} in the code produced by the participants during the observational study.
 Our participants may have paid more attention to the code quality because they were being observed, a common threat in observational studies.
 Regardless of that, the fact that participants refactored their test code quite often shows that they indeed care about code quality.
 Caring about test code quality has also been observed by other researchers, e.g., Spadini et al.~\cite{spadini2018testing} noticed that most comments in the code reviews of test code are related to improving the code.
+Similarly, Daka and Fraser~\cite{DakaISSRE2014} have observed that maintainability of the test cases is a primary concern among the respondents.

 Prior studies have also highlighted the intertwined nature of refactoring and testing.
 In particular, Moonen et al.~\cite{DBLP:series/springer/MoonenDZB08} have shown how around 1/3 of the refactorings from Fowler~\cite{Fowler1999} somehow invalidate unit tests, making the refactoring of test code a necessity.
-In this context, they have coined the term ``test-driven refactoring'', where the tests are first written, and then the production code is adjusted to fit.
+In this context, they have coined the term ``test-driven refactoring'', where the tests are first refactored, and then the production code is adjusted to fit.
+Kashiwa et al. build on this investigation and mine software repositories to find refactorings that break the tests~\cite{KashiwaICSME2021}.
+They observe that in practice most types of refactoring operations do not break test suites.
+In case the refactoring does break a test, fixes are typically small.
+However, some refactoring operations, like \emph{add paramater} inherenty break the test.
 In other research, Vonken and Zaidman have studied how useful the presence of test code is in the light of production code refactoring.
 Their study indicates that students who dispose of tests during refactoring of production code perform the refactorings both more quickly and more correctly~\cite{DBLP:conf/wcre/VonkenZ12}.

+\highlight{Test-Driven Development.} Test-driven development (TDD) is an agile software development approach in which software developed in small iterative testing-coding cycles~\cite{SantosEMSE2021}.
+In a family of experiments, Santos et al. investigate why the results of several studies revolving around TDD have provided a set of mixed observations when it comes to perceived benefits of TDD.
+They argue that the lengthy of the observation, the unit of analysis, the project length, and the programming environment all contribute to the outcome of the studies.
+In related work, Beller et al. tracked 2443 software engineers in the wild, and noted that TDD is not frequently applied~\cite{BellerTSE2019}.